IP Leasing and IoT in 2022 Explained

 Since the pool of IPv4 is so limited, our job is to find trustworthy lessees and create a setting for IoT businesses where everyone benefits.
 That includes companies with a surplus of IPv4 resources.
 If you have IPs to share, we encourage you to join the IPXO platform and lease your assets to reputable IP lessees.
 Set your own price and start collecting the payouts.

 Real-time IP monitoring and automated IP abuse reporting ensure that the addresses you bring to the IPXO Marketplace are safe.
-And our advanced KYC checks are here to ensure that every new client that joins the platform is verified before they can even look for IPs and lease.
+Abuse observability and our advanced KYC checks are here to ensure that every new client that joins the platform is verified before they can even look for IPs and lease.
 We strive to ensure responsible use of your valuable IP resources.

 The IoT market will continue to grow